Azure/pcs-cli/README.md

 Deployment Options
 ==================
-> These are availble for `remotemonitoring` solution type only.
+> These are available for `remotemonitoring` solution type only.

 ## Overview